Syrian rebels edge towards Aleppo's ancient heart

 From their deepest point inside the city in the Bab al-Hadeed area, rebels with rifles and chequered scarves patrol traffic.
 Cars rattle down the main roads into the square, past two sandbagged rebel positions.
 The rebels lurk in alleyways with rocket propelled grenades and rifles, waiting.

-“The regime soldiers are somewhere down that road, just a few hundred meters away,” one fighter says.
+“The regime soldiers are somewhere down that road, just a few hundred metres away,” one fighter says.
 He looks calm, but never loosens his grip on the RPG launcher hoisted over his shoulder.

 Rebels have blocked roads leading into the traffic roundabout at Bab al-Hadeed with wooden crates and metal desks dragged into the road.
 From there, it is a short walk down stone pavements lined with curled iron lamp posts into Aleppo’s historic old city, where stone and marble Arabic homes have been transformed into boutique hotels for the tourists who no longer come.